 - Pain points

 Then, determine what questions your target market(s) are asking.
-You can gather keyword research using SEO tools such as SEMRush or Google Keyword Planner, just to name a few.
+You can gather keyword research using SEO tools such as SEMRush or Google Keyword Planner, to name a few.
 The trend in SEO is to focus on longtail keywords that are phrased as questions.
-That’s more in alignment with how people are actually searching online.
+That’s more in alignment with how people are searching online.

 Use this research to develop your content marketing strategy.